 - States will be able to factor in visitation and parenting time into child support orders, as well as spend federal funds to educate divorcees on co-parenting and responsible parenting.

 For more information about the changes and why they’re important, you can read the full opinion piece at americanprogress.org

 Elise Buie Family Law Group, PLLC helps couples with questions about divorce and child support settlements.
-If you need help and you live in the state of Washington, contact one of our experienced family law attorneys today for a free, no-obligation consultation.
+If you need help and you live in the state of Washington, contact one of our experienced family law attorneys today for a consultation.